nickchase/k0s/docs/airgap-install.md

 ## 2a.
 Sync the bundle file with the airgapped machine (locally)

 Copy the `bundle_file` you created in the previous step or downloaded from the [releases page](https://github.com/k0sproject/k0s/releases/latest) to the target machine into the `images` directory in the k0s data directory.
-Copy the bundle only to the worker nodes.
-Controller nodes don't use it.
+Copy the bundle only to the worker nodes; controller nodes don't use it.

 ```shell
 # mkdir -p /var/lib/k0s/images